About CURE Epilepsy's SUDEP Program

 - SUDEP refers to the sudden, unexpected, witnessed or unwitnessed, non-traumatic and non-drowning death in patients with epilepsy.
 It may be seen with or without evidence of a recent seizure and with no cause of death found on autopsy (Nashef et al., Epilepsia, 1997)

-- The greatest risk factor for SUDEP is a history of frequent generalized tonic-clonic seizures (DiGiorgio et al., Frontiers in Neurology, 2017)
+- The most important risk factors for SUDEP are frequent generalized tonic-clonic seizures (Sveinsson et al. 2020 Neurology 94:1-11) and lack of anti-epileptic drug treatment.
+(DiGiorgio et al., Frontiers in Neurology, 2017)

 - Ensuring that epilepsy is well-controlled with a combination of medication, diet, and/or other therapeutic mechanism is essential to decreasing the risk of SUDEP.